Ralph Lauren Corporation: Stores

-The Company ended Fiscal 2016 with 493 directly operated stores: 144 Ralph Lauren stores, 77 Club Monaco stores and 272 Polo factory stores.
-The company also operated 583 concession shop locations worldwide at the end of the year.
+The Company lists on their website that there are 483 directly operated Ralph Lauren stores.
+This includes both RLS and PFS stores.

-In addition to Company-operated locations, international licensing partners operated 93 Ralph Lauren stores and 42 dedicated shops, as well as 133 Club Monaco stores and shops at the end of Fiscal 2016.
+International licensing partners operate 93 Ralph Lauren stores and 42 dedicated shops.

-Ralph Lauren operates its representative flagship stores in New York City on Madison Avenue – for menswear in the former Rhinelander Mansion, and for womenswear and home in another structure, across the street, which opened in 2010.
-The company also manages flagships, for retailing Ralph Lauren collections, in Chicago, Manhasset, Greenwich (USA), London, Milan, Tokyo, Moscow, Kyiv and Paris.
+Ralph Lauren operates its representative flagship stores in New York City on Madison Avenue – for menswear in the former Rhinelander Mansion, and for womenswear and home in a structure across the street opened in 2010.
+The company also manages flagship stores for retailing Ralph Lauren collections in Beverly Hills, Beijing, Chengdu, Chicago, Hong Kong, Miami, Palm Beach, London, Milan, Tokyo, Shanghai, and Paris.

 Sports sponsorships

 USTA

-In 2005, The United States Tennis Association selects Ralph Lauren Corporation as the official apparel sponsor for the U.S. Open.
-As part of the partnership, all on-court ball persons and officials were dressed in specially-designed Ralph Lauren apparel.
+In 2005, The United States Tennis Association selected Ralph Lauren Corporation as the official apparel sponsor for the U.S. Open.
+As part of the partnership, all on-court ball persons and officials were dressed in specially designed Ralph Lauren apparel.
 This was Polo's first tennis sponsorship.

 Wimbledon

 In 2006, Ralph Lauren Corporation became the official outfitter of Wimbledon.
 Lauren is the first designer in the tennis tournament's history to be chosen to create uniforms for all on-court officials.